sheng-liu/sojourner/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Sojourner: Statistical Analysis of Single Molecule Trajectories
+# *Sojourner*: Statistical Analysis of Single Molecule Trajectories

 <!-- badges: start -->